apache/incubator-spot/spot-oa/oa/proxy/ipynb_templates/ThreatInvestigation.md

 ##Pre-requisites
-- Execution of the oni-oa process for Proxy
+- Execution of the spot-oa process for Proxy
 - Score a set connections at the Edge Investigation Notebook
-- Correct setup of the duxbay.conf file.
+- Correct setup of the spot.conf file.
 [Read more](https://github.com/Open-Network-Insight/open-network-insight/wiki/Edit%20Solution%20Configuration)

 ##Additional Configuration